 Since its accession, Spain has proven a committed Member State, contributing to a stronger and more competitive Europe while preserving social cohesion.
 It also demonstrates how investment in the green transition can lower energy costs and enhance competitiveness.

-Marking its 25th anniversary, the Elcano Royal Institute will host a high-level conversation in Brussels with Teresa Ribera, Executive Vice-President of the European Commission, to reflect on the EU’s competitiveness in a rapidly evolving global context.
+Marking its 25th anniversary, the Elcano Royal Institute hosted a high-level conversation in Brussels with Teresa Ribera, Executive Vice-President of the European Commission, to reflect on the EU’s competitiveness in a rapidly evolving global context.

 Hashtag: #CompetitividadUE